 10. Motusbank

 Motusbank is another online bank owned by a credit union.
-The digital arm of Ontario-based Meridian Credit Union was launched in 2019 to meet the demands of Canadians seeking convenient, low-fee banking options.
-They have a wide range of bank account options, including no-fee chequing accounts, high-interest savings accounts, mortgages, personal loans, and investment opportunities.
+The digital arm of Ontario-based Meridian Credit Union was launched in 2019 to meet the demands of Canadians seeking convenient, low-fee banking solutions.
+They have a wide range of bank account options, including no-fee chequing accounts, high-interest savings accounts, mortgages, personal loans, and investment products.

-Their no-fee chequing account requires no minimum balance and has free, unlimited Interac e-Transfers and unlimited debit purchases and withdrawals.
-You'll also receive 0.15% annual interest on your account balance.
+Their no-fee chequing account requires no minimum balance and has free, unlimited transactions including Interac e-Transfers.
+Plus, your balance earns 0.15% annual interest and your first chequebook is free.

-The high-interest savings account.
-TFSA and RRSP savings account all have a 2.50% interest rate, which is highly competitive with other online banking options.
+The high-interest savings account, TFSA, and RRSP all have a 2.50% interest rate, which is highly competitive with other online banking options.
 They also have frequent sign-up bonuses where you can receive higher interest rates for a set period.

 With your Motusbank account, you can use ATMs in the Canadian EXCHANGE Network and American Allpoint Network, giving you free access to over 43,000 machines.
-Motusbank is available to all Canadian residents except those living in Quebec.
+Motusbank is not available to the residents of Quebec.

 11. Achieva Financial

-They also offer GICs, with growing interest rates based on the term.
-On a 5-year term, you'll receive a 4.45% interest rate.
 There is no monthly fee for an Achieva account, no minimum balance required, plus you get one free transfer or pre-authorized debit per month.
-Remember, this is a savings account, so it's not meant to be used as a daily chequing account.
+Remember, this is a savings account, so it’s not meant to be used as a daily chequing account.
+They also offer GICs with tiered interest rates based on the term.
+At the time of writing, the best rate was 5.50% on a 1-year term.

-Achieva Financial also has a TFSA, RRSP Savings Account, and RRIF Account.
 You can make cash withdrawals via ATM at any machine in the Acculink Network in Canada without paying a surcharge.
-But for all other ATMs, you'll pay a $2 fee in Canada or $3.50 for international withdrawals.
-That's in addition to the base $0.60 ATM withdrawal charge, with a maximum daily withdrawal limit of $400.
+But for all other ATMs, you’ll pay a $2 fee in Canada or $3.50 for international withdrawals.
+That’s in addition to the base $0.60 ATM withdrawal charge.
 All residents of Canada can open an account with Achieva Financial.

 12. Wealth One Bank of Canada

-Their high-interest savings account, tax-free savings account and RRSP savings account all have a 3.40% interest rate, and they even have a business savings account with a 0.50% interest rate.
+Their high-interest savings account, TFSA, and RRSP all offer a 3.65% interest rate, and they even have a business savings account with a 0.50% interest rate.
 There is no monthly fee or minimum balance requirements and free unlimited transactions to any linked accounts.
-To send an Interac e-Transfer to an unlinked account, you'll pay $1.50 per transaction.
+To send an Interac e-Transfer to an unlinked account, you’ll pay $1.50 per transaction.

 They also offer GICs, residential mortgages (both fixed and variable rates) and commercial mortgages.
 Any resident of Canada can open a Wealth One Bank of Canada account as long as they are over 19 years old.